-General and administrative expenses consist principally of salaries and related costs for personnel, including stock-based compensation and travel expenses, in executive and other administrative functions.
-Other general and administrative expenses include facility related costs, communication expenses and professional fees for legal, patent review, consulting and accounting services.
+General and administrative expenses consist principally of salaries and related costs, including stock-based compensation and travel expenses, for personnel in executive and other administrative functions.
+Other general and administrative expenses include facility related costs, communication expenses and professional fees for legal, consulting and accounting services.

-We anticipate that our general and administrative expenses will increase in the future in support of continued research and development activities, potential commercialization of our product candidates, including tenapanor, RDX7675, and continued costs of operating as a public company.
-These increases will likely include increased costs related to the hiring of additional personnel and payments to outside consultants, lawyers and accountants, among other expenses.
+We anticipate that our general and administrative expenses will continue to be significant as we support the continued development activities, potential commercialization of our product candidates, including tenapanor and RDX7675, and continued costs of operating as a public company.
+These expenses will likely continue to include costs related to payments to outside consultants, lawyers and accountants, among other expenses.
 Additionally, if and when we believe a regulatory approval of the first product candidate appears likely, we anticipate an increase in payroll and expense as a result of our preparation for commercial operations, especially as it relates to the sales and marketing of our product candidates.